Axle7XStriker/Mini-SQL/README.md

-# Mini-SQL-Engine
+# Mini-SQL
-SQL Engine for running basic SQL queries using CLI
+An SQL Engine for running basic SQL queries using CLI